yonigottesman/cursor-talk-to-figma-mcp/readme.md

 - `text_replacement_strategy` - Systematic approach for replacing text in Figma designs
 - `annotation_conversion_strategy` - Strategy for converting manual annotations to Figma's native annotations
 - `swap_overrides_instances` - Strategy for transferring overrides between component instances in Figma
+- `reaction_to_connector_strategy` - Strategy for converting Figma prototype reactions to connector lines using the output of 'get_reactions', and guiding the use 'create_connections' in sequence

 ## Development